-Axel Bernstorff is a Danish Irish art photographer, who calls the Irish countryside his home, but in this extraordinary time is hardly ever there, primarily being in New Zealand.
+Axel Bernstorff is a Danish Irish 'people and narrative' orientated art photographer, who calls the Irish countryside home, but in this extraordinary time isn't there very much.

 Over the past twenty years Bernstorff has also contributed to many of the worlds leading publications and magazines.
 His fashion, portrait and travel stories have featured in Vogue, Vanity Fair, Traveller, How to Spend It, Elle and many others.
 He shot Ivanka Trump for Tatler, his Alexander McQueen portrait featured in the V&A's highest grossing exhibition "Savage Beauty".
 Others Bernstorff has worked with include Vivienne Westwood, Rosamund Pike, the great Amitabh Bachchan, Gordon Cheung, vertically rising Flossy Pugh and others.